FaiLuReH3Ro/outliers-py/README.md

 ## 🚀 Objectives

-* Connect to a sqlite3 database
+* Connect to a SQLite database
 * Load the dataset into the database as a table
 * Find outliers in the compensation columns
 * Remove outliers for better visualizations